-On July 30, 2008 and September 30, 2008, our board of directors and shareholders respectively approved a share repurchase plan, pursuant to which we were authorized to purchase our own ADSs with an aggregate value of US\$15 million by a repurchase of corresponding ordinary shares from the depositary, to be funded out of our capital.
-Under the plan, Mr. Min Fan and Ms. Jane Jie Sun and any person specifically nominated in writing by either of them for such purpose was authorized to effect a share repurchase on the open market at prevailing market prices and/or in negotiated transactions off the market from time to time as market conditions, in the their judgment, warrant, in accordance with all applicable requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended, and on the terms set out in the resolutions of our board of directors approving such share repurchase.
-As of the date of this annual report on Form 20-F, we have not purchased any of our ADSs under this share repurchase plan.
+On July 30, 2008 and September 30, 2008, our board of directors and shareholders respectively approved a share repurchase plan (the "2008 Repurchase Plan"), pursuant to which we were authorized to purchase our own ADSs with an aggregate value of US\$15 million by a repurchase of corresponding ordinary shares from the depositary, to be funded out of our capital.
+On September 30, 2011, our board of directors approved an additional share repurchase plan (the "2011 Repurchase Plan" and, together with the 2008 Repurchase Plan, the "Plans") pursuant to which we were authorized to purchase our own ADSs with an aggregate value of US\$100 million by a repurchase of corresponding ordinary shares from the depositary, to be funded out of our existing cash balance.
+Under both Plans, we were authorized to effect a share repurchase on the open market at prevailing market prices and/or in negotiated transactions off the market from time to time as market conditions, in the their judgment, warrant, in accordance with all applicable requirements of Rule 10b-18 under the Securities Exchange Act of 1934, as amended, and on the terms set out in the resolutions of our board of directors approving such share repurchase.
+As of the date of this annual report on Form 20-F, we purchased approximately 1 million ADSs with a total consideration of approximately US\$25 million from the open market under the Plans.